readthedocs/website/content/posts/read-the-docs-loves-ruby.md

 ## Demo project using Jekyll

-As an example of a project using Ruby, [here you have a demo of the default blog created by Jekyll](https://test-builds.readthedocs.io/en/jekyll/) built and hosted on Read the Docs.
+As an example of a project using Ruby, [here you have a demo of the default Jekyll blog](https://test-builds.readthedocs.io/en/jekyll/) built and hosted on Read the Docs.
 The following code is the `readthedocs.yaml` configuration file used to build it: